OmarElshrief/AWS-IAC/README.md

 ## Install
 Perform the following steps:
-1. Download and install AWS CLI.
+1. Download and install AWS CLI, Ensure AWS Credentials are Correct.
 1. Download and install Terraform.

  You need an AWS account to deploy the infrastructure.